Periodization: Background

 The Gothic and the Baroque were both named during subsequent stylistic periods when the preceding style was unpopular.
 The word "Gothic" was applied as a pejorative term to all things Northern European and, hence, barbarian, probably first by Giorgio Vasari.
 He coined the term "Gothic" in an effort to describe (particularly architecture) what he found objectionable.
 The word baroque—derived from similar words in Portuguese, Spanish, or French—literally refers to an irregular or misshapen pearl.
 Its first use outside the field of jewellery manufacture was in the early 18th century, as a criticism of music that was viewed as over-complicated and rough.
 Later, the term was also used to describe architecture and art.
 The Baroque period was first designated as such in the 19th century, and is generally considered to have begun around 1600 in all media.
 Music history places the end of the period in the year 1750 with the death of J. S. Bach, while art historians consider the main period to have ended significantly earlier in most areas.

 Three-age system

-The usual method for periodization of the distant prehistoric past, in archeology is to rely on changes in material culture and technology, such as the Stone Age, Bronze Age and Iron Age and their sub-divisions also based on different styles of material remains.
+In archeology, the usual method for periodization of the distant prehistoric past is to rely on changes in material culture and technology, such as the Stone Age, Bronze Age and Iron Age and their sub-divisions also based on different styles of material remains.
 Despite the development over recent decades of the ability through radiocarbon dating and other scientific methods to give actual dates for many sites or artefacts, these long-established schemes seem likely to remain in use.
 In many cases neighbouring cultures with writing have left some history of cultures without it, which may be used.
 The system further underwent subdivisions, including the 1865 partitioning of the Stone Age into Palaeolithic, Mesolithic and Neolithic periods by John Lubbock.